Qdeeme/EntityExporter/README.md

 # EntityExporter
-### Simply fabricMod working as entity exporter to json file into instance folder.
+### Simply fabricMod working as entity exporter to json files into instance folder.

 ## How does it work?